adamteddychang/hello-rails-back-end/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# The Budget
+# hello-rails-back-end
->This is a mobile web application build with Ruby on Rails.
-Users can keep track of their expenses, and add them to their desired categories.
+>This is the backend portion of the hello rails react project.

 ## Built With